Carl Hagenbeck: Biography

 Hagenbeck's exhibit of human beings, considered as "savages in a natural state" was the probable source of inspiration for Albert Geoffroy Saint-Hilaire's similar "human zoo" exhibition in the Jardin d'acclimatation in Paris.
 Saint-Hilaire organized in 1877 two "ethnological exhibitions", presenting Nubians and Greenlandic Inuit to the public, thereby doubling the number of visitors of the zoo.

 Hagenbeck also trained animals for his circuses at the World's Columbian Exposition in Chicago, Illinois, in 1893, and the Louisiana Purchase Exposition in St. Louis in 1904.

 Hagenbeck's circus was one of the most popular attractions.
 His collection included large animals and reptiles.
 Many of the animals were trained to do tricks.
 The circus that Hagenbeck assembled for the Louisiana Purchase Expo was purchased and merged into the B. E. Wallace Circus as the Hagenbeck–Wallace Circus.
 Hagenbeck's trained animals also performed at amusement parks in New York City's Coney Island before 1914.

 Hagenbeck planned a permanent exhibit where animals could live in surroundings like their natural homes.
 Despite the existence of the Zoological Garden of Hamburg, Hagenbeck opened his great zoo, the Tierpark Hagenbeck at Stellingen, near Hamburg in 1907.

 In 1909–1910 he supervised the building of the Giardino Zoologico in Rome.
-Today his ideas are followed by most large zoos.

 In 1905, Hagenbeck used his skills as an animal collector to capture a thousand camels for the German Empire for use in Africa.
 He described his adventures and his methods of capturing and training animals in his book Beasts and Men, published in 1909.